-In addition to the specific curricular requirements, there are two primary standards used to assess academic performance: (1) at least a 2.0 grade point average (GPA) for each semester for Master's students; at least a 3.0 grade point average (GPA) for each semester for doctoral students; and (2) satisfactory academic progress toward completion of the degree.
+In addition to the specific curricular requirements, there are two primary standards used to assess academic performance: (1) at least a 2.0 grade point average (GPA) for each semester for Master's students a grade of Pass for each course for doctoral students; and (2) satisfactory academic progress toward completion of the degree.
 Determination of Satisfactory Academic Progress is outlined in Upholding Academic Standards, Section 8, for master's students, and in Section 17 for Doctor of Ministry students.